 Additionally, malleable iron offers excellent surface hardening.
 It resists scratching and abrasions.
 It possesses superior tensile strength compared to gray iron, although far less tensile strength than ductile iron.

 Its ductility means that malleable iron permits a variety of “cold working” operations during the finishing process.
 Its enhanced ductility enables malleable iron to sustain machining well.
-Manufacturers frequently bend, straighten, or stamp this metal during the process of creating marketable components.
+We can bend, straighten, or stamp this metal to create marketable components.
 Malleable iron will tolerate these operations.

 Malleable cast iron offers some advantages.